Shanklin: Churches

 There are three Anglican churches in Shanklin.
 St.Paul's Church in Regent Street has the bell from HMS Eurydice (1843), which sank off Dunnose Point and is the subject of a poem by Gerard Manley Hopkins.
 St. Blasius Church, Shanklin – better known as Shanklin Old Church – is to the south of the town and has bell ropes hanging in the nave and a fine lych-gate.
 The Church of St. Saviour-on-the-Cliff, Shanklin is the biggest in the town and is in Queen's Road.

 The Isle of Wight United Reformed Church is situated in Shanklin.

 Twin towns

 Shanklin is twinned with Coupvray, a town in the Île-de-France region of France.

+Sport

+Shanklin & Godshill Cricket Club play at Westhill Road just outside of the town.
+Founded in 1871, they recently joined forces with Godshill, and run two competitive weekend teams in the Hampshire and Isle of Wight Leagues.

+Shanklin Football Club are based at the County Ground, Green Lane and are affiliated to the Hampshire Football Association.
+They are long serving members of the Isle of Wight League - a competition they joined as founder members in 1898.
+In August 1988, the club celebrated their centenary when they hosted FA Cup winners Wimbledon in a friendly match that made the national headlines.